Korean Fir Facts

-However, the plant will sometimes only reach the size of a large shrub.
-Yet, at all sizes, the bark remains mostly smooth, with some resin blisters.
-Further, in color, this normally presents as a grayish-brown.
+The highly variable plant will, however, sometimes only attain the size of a large shrub.
+Yet, at all sizes, the same general physical characteristics manifest.
+These include bark that remains mostly smooth, with some resin blisters.
+In color, this presents as a grayish-brown.

-Its leaves also develop needle-like, flattened, and with a glossy dark green color.
+Its leaves also develop a distinctive appearance, being needle-like, flattened, and with a glossy dark green color.
 The arrangement of these is a spiral pattern, but each is variably twisted at its base.
-These start as a grayish-green, yet turn pinkish-gray when mature.
+These begin as a grayish-green, but turn pinkish-gray when mature.

-But, the cones are the most notable trait of the tree.
-These average 1.6 – 2.8 in (4 – 7 cm) in length, and rather broad in shape, averaging 0.8 in (2 cm).
-Further, these present a bluish-purple color before maturing.
+The cones of the Korean Fir, however, remain the most notable trait of the visually impressive tree.
+These average 1.6 – 2.8 in (4 – 7 cm) in length, and relatively broad in shape, averaging 0.8 in (2 cm).
+These also present a bluish-purple color before maturing.